Do Thai Massage techniques heal conditions?

 I am writing this from the perspective of someone who lives in Asia where various healing therapies have been used for many centuries to deal with people’s problems long before there was modern medical science.

-If you live in a country where there are strict rules and regulations regarding what you can say or do or suggest to a client as a massage therapist, then you will have to work within the framework of the laws in your country.
+If you live in a country where there are strict rules and regulations regarding what you can say, do, or suggest to a client as a massage therapist, then you will have to work within the framework of the laws in your country.

 The purpose of this article is to help you see what is possible, not to offer specific treatment methods.
 It is based on my personal experience only, and not on any scientific research.

 What I have done will not work for everyone, and not everybody will be interested in it, but it is my hope that it will be an inspiration for some therapists who want to expand the concept of their work.

 This is meant for therapists who see Thai Massage not just as a collection of fancy stretches, but as a body-mind-spirit healing system with truly amazing potential, and as a way to make a substantial difference in the lives of some people who really need it.